Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 What is the solution for firms and advisors?

-LifeYield has the solution for firms and advisors to quickly identify the potential for tax-loss or tax-gain harvesting.
-The proprietary technology instantly identifies all of the opportunities available to harvest gains and losses across client accounts during any scenario.
+SEI LifeYield has the solution for firms and advisors to quickly and efficiently identify the potential for tax-loss and tax-gain harvesting.
+With their proprietary technology, SEI LifeYield can instantly pinpoint all available opportunities for harvesting gains and losses across client accounts in any given scenario.

 What The Tax Harvesting Engine Does

-The LifeYield proprietary tax harvesting engine considers multiple scenarios when factoring the loss and gain opportunities of unified managed household portfolios.
+SEI LifeYield’s proprietary tax harvesting engine assesses various scenarios to determine loss and gain opportunities for individual and unified managed household portfolios.

 What is a Wash Sale?